Non-Classical Kernels in Continuous Variable Systems

-We would like to emphasize that the kernel functions in Eqs. (\ref{witnesssq},\ref{witnesss1}) are easy to estimate classically and are shown as simple applications of (\ref{kernelQC}).
+We would like to emphasize that the kernel functions in Eqs. (\ref{witnesssq},\ref{witnesss1}) are easy to estimate classically and are shown as simple applications of (12-14).
+For classical data available a priori, it is necessary to consider the multimode states, which allow more complicated encoding, and the quantum entanglement can give rise to computationally expensive kernels \cite{Gu,schuld2019quantum}.
 Examples of circuits leading to computationally expensive kernels for qubit systems are given in \cite{NatureIBM, Liu}.
-A potential route for engineering computationally expensive kernels could be in the optical circuit, including nonlinear elements \cite{Gu,schuld2019quantum}.
+For data acquired from quantum measurements, the quantum advantage in sensing can be enhanced by a factor of $\sqrt{M}$ where $M$ is the number of sensor nodes \cite{Xia}.

+{\it Discussion and conclusion.} We identified the necessary condition for a kernel function to be nonclassical and its role in data distribution.
+The connection between kernel's nonclassicality and quantum enhanced sensing has been established.
+Our approach provides a simple picture of the role of decoherence and imperfect state preparation.

-{\it Discussion and conclusion.} One direction to extend the results of our paper is to seek similar witnesses for discrete systems.
+One direction to extend the results of our paper is to seek similar witnesses for discrete systems.
 One challenge in doing so is that the phase space approach for qubits is still not quite understand \cite{Raussendorf}.
-An intermediate task could be to start with odd-dimensional Hilbert space where a well-defined phase space formalism already exists \cite{Gibbons}.
+Thus, an intermediate task could be to start with odd-dimensional Hilbert space where a well-defined phase space formalism already exists \cite{Gibbons}.
+It is also interesting to consider more complicated encoding such as $x\rightarrow\rho^{n}(x)$ which leads to more extensive kernel $K(x,x')=\text{tr}(\rho^{n}(x)\rho^{n}(x'))$.
+This task requires generalizing (\ref{witnessW}) for $n+1$-points correlation functions.